Frequently Asked Questions

 Q: I'd like to add a setlist of an artist who isn't in the existing list, how can I do that?

-A: Short version: follow the instructions on the Import Artist Page.
+A: Short version: Follow the instructions on the Import Artist Page.
 Long version: In order to keep our database clean we strongly rely on the musicbrainz.org database.
 Each artist that got accepted by the musicbrainz community will eventually get to our database as well.
 So if you'd like to add an artist to our database, head over to musicbrainz and add the artist there.
 Note that it might take several days until the artist gets to the setlist.fm database... but most of the time it should be imported straight away if you use the form on the aforementioned page.
 We know that's a bit tedious, but it's in the interests of all users to have a clean database, or would you like to see setlists for NIN, N.I.N. and Nine Inch Nails as three separate bands?

-Lesser known bands
+Lesser known artists and bands

 Q: There's a great local band I've seen last weekend, they don't have any record deal or album but just rock the house.
 Can I add setlists for such 'lesser known' bands as well?